 This extension will analyze truthiness of an article and detect fake news.

 Unpartial is an AI powered article evaluation tool.
-One of the hardest challenges for an AI trying to learn about the world around it, is telling how much it should trust what it is reading.
+One of the hardest challenges for an AI trying to learn about the world around it, is telling how much it should trust what it is reading in documents and the news.
 Simply having access to all of the internet for fact finding isn't enough.
-A system needs to be able to remedy conflicting information.
+A system needs to be able to remedy conflicting information, and fake news.
 Unpartial wasn't built for humans, but it works well and so the robot overlords thought we should share.

 What isn't Unpartial?

 Fact checking.
 While fake news can be well written and seem highly credible, 99% of the time it isn't.
 While the Recognant AI that powers Unpartial can do fact validation, it is expensive, and 99% of the time isn't needed for faking suspect news.
 One of the primary reasons this is true is that the goal of fake news is to convince the reader of something.
 To do that the fake news is authored with a strong bias towards their position.
 Good journalism lets facts speak for themselves.
 This doesn't mean that a bias article has false information, but an article that is one sided is false by omission.

 Unpartial uses part of Recognant's AI to evaluate articles.
 The evaluation looks at a lot of factors in how the article was written.
 This includes things like how grammatically correct the article is, how biased it is towards a position, how factually dense it is, and if the article contains subjective statements.
 There are other factors, but these are some of the primary ones.

 The system will return several possible results based on what it has determined about an article:

 Suspect Source: While this article may or may not be true, this author or site has a very, very, high number of fake articles.

 Likely Satire, Parody, or Sarcastic: The tone of this article seems to imply sarcasm or parody.
 As such even if some of the sentiment is true, some of the statements may be false or exaggerated to be funny, or satirical.